learn-co-curriculum/react-hooks-redux-why-redux/README.md

 Following a specific design pattern that we'll explore through the upcoming lessons, we can use these actions to maintain and update our Redux state.
-These state changes trigger React's component lifecycle, and thus, the cycle of data is made.
+These state changes trigger React's component lifecycle which re-renders the page to display the updated state.
+In this way, the cycle of data is completed.

 ## Summing Up

 **Redux** places all of our data in one place — the state.
 This state is just a plain JavaScript object.
 In fact, all the pieces of Redux are plain old JavaScript.
-It is the pattern, the way the information flows that makes Redux awesome.
+It is the pattern, the way the information flows, that makes Redux awesome.

-To change our application state, we need to create an action that holds information for how to update that state.
+To change our application state, we need to create an action that defines how to update that state.
 The action, combined with the previous state, produces an updated state.

 ## Resources